ArunKrishnan0x168/amfoss-tasks/task-02/SOLUTION.md

 Inorder to push my work to the "main" branch in github i use the following command ``` git push origin main ``` after tracking and committing the code.

-I thank you for reading this, thank you for making such a beautiful task.
+I thank you for reading this, this was actually fun to do thank you for making such a beautiful task.